-How to Hire the Right Nurse for your Facility
+How to Hire Nurses for Your Facility

-Find the right fit for your team.
 Think about the dynamics of your nursing staff.
 Do you have several big personalities who could benefit from someone who’s a little more reserved and quiet?
 Would someone who’s lighthearted and bubbly clash with a more serious-minded nurse?

-The worst thing is if a candidate leaves the interview feeling overwhelmed and unsure of what her responsibilities would be.
-You’ll learn a bit more about a nurse by the types of questions she asks.
-If you find she’s asking more about specific skills she needs rather than questions about the facility or patient load, it may be a red flag that she needs more experience.
+Giving the candidate the time to ask questions may help them realize they aren’t a great fit for the job after all.
+It also allows you to learn a bit more about them by the types of questions they ask.
+For example, if you find they’re asking more about specific skills needed rather than questions about the facility or patient load, it may be a red flag that they need more experience.

-Hire for the needs of the facility.
 Do you manage an urban hospital that often treats patients flown in from hundreds of miles away?
 If so, your nurses must be comfortable with high-stress situations and quick on their feet; experience in emergency rooms or trauma units is preferred.

 Alternately, a nurse who is used to a high volume of patients at a large hospital may not enjoy working at a smaller hospital.
 Or that may be exactly what they’re looking for.

-Look for nurses with the traits your facility needs most, such as adaptability, commitment to growth, attention to detail and familiarity with specific types of patients.
+Look for nurses with the traits your facility needs most, such as adaptability, commitment to growth, attention to detail, and familiarity with specific types of patients.

 Learn How to Hire Nurses Near You Today